Impulse Response Analysis of Structural Nonlinear Time Series Models: Dependence Conditions

 Consider a \textit{non-structural model} of the form

-This is a generalization of semi-reduced model \eqref{eq_main:pseudo_reduced_form_single_eq} where linear and nonlinear components are absorbed into one functional term and $B_0$ is the identity matrix.\footnote{In this specific subsection, shock identification does not play a role and, as such, one can safely ignore $B_0$.} Indeed, note that models of the form $Z_t = G(Z_{t-1}, \ldots, Z_{t-p}, \epsilon_t)$ can be rewritten as \eqref{eq_sec3:general_nonlin_model} using a companion formulation.
+This is a generalization of the semi-reduced model \eqref{eq_main:pseudo_reduced_form_single_eq} where linear and nonlinear components are absorbed into one functional term and $B_0$ is the identity matrix.\footnote{In this subsection, shock identification does not play a role and, as such, one can safely ignore $B_0$.} Indeed, note that models of the form $Z_t = G(Z_{t-1}, \ldots, Z_{t-p}, \epsilon_t)$ can be rewritten as \eqref{eq_sec3:general_nonlin_model} using a companion formulation.
 If $\epsilon_t$ is stochastic, \eqref{eq_sec3:general_nonlin_model} defines a causal nonlinear stochastic process.
 More generally, it defines a nonlinear difference equation and an associated dynamical system driven by $\epsilon_t$.
 Throughout this subsection, we shall assume that $Z_t \in \mathcal{Z} \subseteq \Real^{d_Z}$ as well as $\epsilon_t \in \mathcal{E} \subseteq \Real^{d_Z}$.

-Relying on the framework of \cite{potscher1997dynamic}, we now introduce explicit conditions that allow to control dependence in nonlinear models by using the toolbox of physical dependence measures developed by \cite{wuNonlinearSystemTheory2005,wuAsymptoticTheoryStationary2011a}.
-The aim is to use a dynamical system perspective to address the question of imposing meaningful assumptions on nonlinear dynamic models.
-This makes it possible to give more primitive conditions under which one can actually estimate \eqref{eq_main:regression_model} in a semiparametric way.
+Relying on the framework of \cite{potscher1997dynamic}, we now introduce explicit conditions that allow us to control dependence in nonlinear models by using the toolbox of physical dependence measures developed by \cite{wuNonlinearSystemTheory2005,wuAsymptoticTheoryStationary2011a}.
+The aim is to use a dynamical system perspective to impose meaningful assumptions on nonlinear dynamic models.
+This makes it possible to give more primitive conditions under which one can estimate \eqref{eq_main:regression_model} in a semiparametric way.